pauldlynch/eqguide/guides/tailoring/index.md

 	- Raw-hide Gorget
 	- Salmon

+Assuming no failures.
 You can get most of these in Crescent Reach, or by vendor diving there.
 Also a trip to Blightfire will be required, then probably one of the Karanas.
 There are two good sources for spider silk: East Karana, or Upper Guk.
 These spiders seem to drop more silk than most others, although you can continue to kill spiders in Goru'kar Mesa for silk and experience.
 You will need a lot of spider silk to allow for failures in the higher level combines for the silkfang pack.
+The wolf skin will require a diversion, possibly to Everfrost, and shade silk comes from Shak Dratha in Shadeweaver's Thicket.

 ###Back to Tailoring

 Then what?

-If you have a lot of High Quality Bear Pelts, then consider making Tailored Backpacks as a usable intermediate skill up step.
+If you have a lot of High Quality Bear Pelts, then consider making Hand Made Backpacks (trivial 88, High Quality Bear Pelt, Backpack pattern) as a usable intermediate skill up step.
+Tailored Quiver has a trivial of 115 (High Quality Cat Pelt, Quiver Pattern).

 Start making subcombines to move quest stages forward, and the quest requires that you make them in a certain order: threads, spool, wolf beads, snake beads, string of teeth: and finally the pack.
 So it is best to make them in that order, in the unlikely event that you succeed on the first try, as you would be required to repeat some of the combines just to complete the quest if you hadn't make the components in the right order.